 Accredited by Joint Commission for Stroke

 Primary Stroke Center as designated by Joint Commission

 Akron General has earned the Gold Seal of Approval ™ for stroke care.
 The Joint Commission, a prestigious national hospital accrediting organization, has awarded Akron General Medical Center a Primary Stroke Center Certification.
 Akron General earned this distinction after the Joint Commission conducted an on-site review in December, 2004.

 The Joint Commission's Primary Stroke Center Certification is based on recommendations for primary stroke centers published by the Brain Attack Coalition and the American Stroke Association's statements/guidelines for stroke care.
 The Joint Commission launched the program - the nation's first - in 2003.

 A crucial element in effective stroke treatment is the time it takes to provide treatment.
-Akron General Medical Center's Stroke Team, including board certified critical care physicians, is available 24 hours, seven days a week, and is able to evaluate a patient presenting with stroke symptoms within five minutes of their arrival.
+Akron General's Stroke Team, including board certified critical care physicians, is available 24 hours, seven days a week, and is able to evaluate a patient presenting with stroke symptoms within five minutes of their arrival.

 Akron General's Stroke Program is involved with the latest clinical trials, making the most innovative treatments for stroke available to area patients.

 A Level I Trauma Center, as designated by the American College of Surgeons (ACS), Akron General Medical Center offers the technology, expertise and staffing to treat all injuries regardless of severity.
 Operating rooms, diagnostic services and trauma specialists are on-call 24 hours a day.

 All emergencies are about recovery, but it's especially important to trauma victims.
 More severe injuries may require additional or specialized medical attention, now and in the future.
 Akron General provides patients with comprehensive care from the time of injury all the way to recovery.
 This includes treatment while admitted and after discharge, such as therapy and rehabilitation.